tmandry/Swindler/README.md

 ## What Swindler Does

-Writing window managers for OS X is hard.
+Writing window managers for macOS is hard.
 There are a lot of systemic challenges, including limited and poorly-documented APIs.
-All window managers on OS X must use the C-based accessibility APIs, which are difficult to use and are surprisingly buggy themselves.
+All window managers on macOS must use the C-based accessibility APIs, which are difficult to use and are surprisingly buggy themselves.

 As a result, the selection of window managers is pretty limited, and many of the ones out there have